nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

 You can get the optimized query from `EXPLAIN EXTENDED` followed by `SHOW WARNINGS`.
 Notice the reference to the outer scope in the `HAVING` clause.

-I&#8217;m not bringing this up to bash MySQL&#8217;s optimization strategy.
-It&#8217;s pretty common knowledge that [MySQL doesn&#8217;t yet optimize subqueries very well][4] in some cases, and this particular problem is widely reported.
-I&#8217;m just pointing out that it is up to the programmer to check queries and make sure they aren&#8217;t badly optimized.
-In most cases, it&#8217;s safer just to stay away from subqueries if they&#8217;re not needed &#8212; *especially* `WHERE...
+I'm not bringing this up to bash MySQL's optimization strategy.
+It's pretty common knowledge that [MySQL doesn't yet optimize subqueries very well][4] in some cases, and this particular problem is widely reported.
+I'm just pointing out that it is up to the programmer to check queries and make sure they aren't badly optimized.
+In most cases, it's safer just to stay away from subqueries if they're not needed &#8212; *especially* `WHERE...
 IN()` or `WHERE...
 NOT IN()` queries.

-My new rule for myself is &#8220;when in doubt, `EXPLAIN` the query.&#8221; If it&#8217;s a big table, I&#8217;m automatically doubtful.
+My new rule for myself is "when in doubt, `EXPLAIN` the query."
+If it's a big table, I'm automatically doubtful.

 ### How to force the inner query to execute first

 The query in the preceding section suffers because MySQL executes it from the outside in as a correlated subquery, instead of from the inside out without correlation.
-It&#8217;s possible to get MySQL to execute the inner query first, materialized as a temporary table, and avoid the huge performance penalty.
+It's possible to get MySQL to execute the inner query first, materialized as a temporary table, and avoid the huge performance penalty.

 MySQL materializes subqueries in the `FROM` clause (commonly, and somewhat misleadingly, known as [derived tables][5]).
 This means MySQL executes the inner query first and saves the results in a temporary table, then uses it in the rest of the table.
 This is exactly the behavior I wanted to happen when I wrote that query!
-Here&#8217;s the modified query:
+Here's the modified query:

 <pre>select * from subcategory
 where id in (